-- Mix Cellecta’s custom Seq NGS Primer with the Illumina primer mix (for the NextSeq, spike-in the primer at the appropriate cartridge position—usually at Read 1).
-For indexing multiple samples in a Flow Cell or lane, also add the Index NGS Primer directly to the appropriate well (i.e., spike in either with the Illumina index primer or the reverse sequencing primer, see Note).
+- Mix Cellecta’s custom Seq NGS Primer with the Illumina primer mix (for the NextSeq, spike in the primer at the appropriate cartridge position—usually at Read 1).
+For indexing multiple samples in a Flow Cell or lane using a Cellecta NGS Prep Kit, also add the Index NGS Primer directly to the appropriate well (i.e., spike in either with the Illumina index primer or the reverse sequencing primer; see Note below).
 Each primer should have a final concentration of 300 nM for the NextSeq, or 500 nM for the HiSeq.
 We recommend measuring the final volume of the primer mix in each well to ensure accurate spiked-in primer concentrations.

 Note: Depending on the way the amplification and sequencing primers were designed, the position of the Seq NGS and Index NGS primers may vary.
-Refer to the supplementary information (NGS Cassette Design or Product Certificate) provided for the specifics on how to set up the NGS Primers for your specific library.
+Refer to the supplementary information (Product Certificate or NGS Cassette Diagram file) provided for the specifics on how to set up the NGS Primers for your specific library.

-- Specify the appropriate number of cycles to sequence the complete sgRNA or barcode region (please refer to Product Certificate), and specify 7 cycles to read 6-base Index sequence in the NGS Prep Kit.
+- Specify the appropriate number of cycles to sequence the complete sgRNA or barcode region (please refer to Product Certificate or NGS Cassette Diagram file), and specify the indicated number of cycles to read the 6-base Index sequence if using a Cellecta NGS Prep Kit.